+Survey of 19th Century Literature (2502)

-Survey Literary Perspectives (2502) One Credit, Half Block Grades 11, 12 Survey Literary Perspectives is designed to help students who are not vocational school or college bound.
+Survey Literary Perspectives is designed to help students who are not vocational school or college bound.
 Although reading different types of literature is the major area of study, vocabulary, reading and writing skills will be emphasized.
 Specific authors will be studied as well as specific themes in literature.
 This class is not accepted by four-year colleges for freshmen admissions.